-In 2014 the ANMF conducted a survey of nursing and midwifery graduates to get a snapshot of information on employment opportunities for newly graduated nurses and midwives.
+The ANMF conducted a previous survey of nursing and midwifery graduates in 2014 to get a snapshot of information on employment opportunities for newly graduated nurses and midwives.
 A number of themes, were raised by those respondents who had not been able to secure employment.
 These included:

 - No offer of employment due to lack of experience

 - Without completion of a ‘new graduate program’ can’t get work

 - Lack of jobs available for new graduates